 Our results show that running exercise with eccentric phase (Ex.2) caused a considerable damage in skeletal muscle expressed with the high activity of CK and the shift in immune cells, mainly monocytes and neutrophils, which can be an additional source of RONS within muscle.
 The presence of muscle injury particularly impacted on NO release at 24 h.
-Recently Lima et al. (2009) demonstrated that eccentric exercise modulates the expression of three isoenzymes of nitric synthase (NOS) in skeletal muscle through the signalling pathways controlled by nuclear factor κB (NFκB).
-The transcription factor NFκB is activated by H2O2 which also generated by contracting skeletal muscle (Ji et al. 2006).
-H2O2 and NO are involved in transcriptional control through thiol redox modification or nitrosation of many transcription factors which induce the expression of many molecules such as cytokines and growth factors (Hemish et al. 2003, Jackson et al. 2007, Ji et al. 2006, Steensberg et al. 2007).
-The relations between RONS generation and cytokine response that were observed in isolated human muscle and myotube culture, we demonstrated in blood as the correlations between H2O2, NO, IL-6, IL-10, IL-1β and TNFα.
+Recently Lima et al. (2009) demonstrated that eccentric exercise modulates the expression of three isoenzymes of nitric synthase (NOS) in skeletal muscle through the signaling pathways controlled by nuclear factor kB (NFkB).
+The transcription factor NFkB is activated by H2O2, which also generated by contracting skeletal muscle (Ji et al. 2006).
+H2O2 and NO are involved in transcriptional control through thiol redox modification or nitrosation of many transcription factors which induce the expression of many molecules such as cytokines and growth factors (Hemish et al. 2003, Ji et al. 2006, Jackson et al. 2007, Steensberg et al. 2007).
+Our demonstration of the correlations between blood levels of H2O2, NO, IL-6, IL-10, IL-1 β and TNF α are in line with the relations between RONS generation and cytokine response that were observed in isolated human muscle and myotube culture.

-The thiol redox status participates in cellular signalling pathways linking the generation of RONS with activation of transcription factors and their ability to bind with

-DNA (Allen and Tresini 2000, Ji et al. 2006).
-It was confirmed that the thiol reducing agents, such as N-acetyl-L-cysteine, block transcription factors activation and cytokines synthesis whereas the oxidants, such as H_2O_2 , have the opposite effects (Allen and Tresini 2000, Kosmidou et al. 2002, Ji et al. 2006).
-We observed that H_2O_2 and GSH increased in both exercise trials while NO and GSSG increased only when eccentric phase was applied.
-This may mean that NO plays more important role in oxidation of glutathione and thiol redox disturbance than H_2O_2 .
+The thiol redox status participates in cellular signaling pathways linking the generation of RONS with the activation of transcription factors and their ability to bind with DNA (Allen and Tresini 2000, Ji et al. 2006).
+It was confirmed that the thiol reducing agents, such as Nacetyl-L-cysteine, block activation of transcription factors and cytokines synthesis, whereas the oxidants, such as H_2O_2 , have the opposite effects (Allen and Tresini 2000, Kosmidou et al. 2002, Ji et al. 2006).
+We observed that H_2O_2 and GSH increased in both exercise trials, while NO and GSSG increased only when eccentric phase was applied.
+This may mean that NO plays a more important role in glutathione oxidation and thiol redox disturbance than H_2O_2 .